wp-plugins/adaptive-images/readme.txt

 = 0.5.0 =

-It is recommended, but not absolutely necessary, to save ones settings anew, due to the big change in the image resizing script, which was completely re-written, renamed and relocated inside the plugin&apos;s directories since this version.
+It is recommended, but not absolutely necessary, to save one&apos;s settings anew, due to the big changes in the image resizing script, which was completely re-written, renamed and relocated inside the plugin&apos;s directories since this version.

 = 0.3.0 =

-Upgrading to version 0.3.0 you may need to:
+Ater upgrading to version 0.3.0 you will need to:

- - Save settings anew.
+ - Save your settings anew.
 If you do not then the plugin will operate with its current default settings without problems as it is expected.
  - Manually delete the old image cache directory `/wp-content/cache-ai`.
 The new default image cache directory is `/wp-content/cache/adaptive-images`.